adard2002/AttemptingPython/README.md

 I am going to attempt to make at least 1 game and maybe a couple others.
 I am going to try and make the games Snake, Pong, and Tetris.

 ## Things I've learned about Python
+- Run python by right-clicking on the file you want to run and press 'Run Python file in terminal'

 ## Snake